bassmanitram/actions-for-nautilus/configurator/help.md

   * remove all actions from the main menu (which removes all actions from the entire configuration)

-  It also allows you to set the ordering options for the main menu actions, and to set the debug output option if you need to resolve problems with your configuration.
+  It also allows you to set the ordering options for the main menu actions, and to set the debug output option if you need to resolve problems with your configuration (not yet fully implemented).

 * The right column shows the details and characteristics of the currently selected main menu item in the left-most column